J0kk3/MAR-Projectmanagement-Social/README.md

 <hr/>

 This project is using the Clean Architecture, and is split up into several "layers".
 Each layer have their own Readme.md.
+Its also implementing the CQRS pattern, and MediatR is used to implement this pattern.

 ## Created using the following in powershell:</br>